Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: Discussion

 \section{Discussion}

 In the above sections we have shown that hadronic processes in high-energy astrophysical environments can give rise to a non-negligible fraction of circularly polarised gamma rays.
+An observation of such a signal from a high-energy source would therefore help confirm the picture of a dominant hadronic component in AGN jets, and tell us whether neutrino production is occurring in an optically thin environment.
+Other scenarios can benefit from precision measurements of circular polarization: if the majority of gamma rays are produced by proton synchrotron, as in \cite{2019ApJ...876..109Z}, or if both hadrons and leptons contribute to the neutrino flux (e.g. \cite{Keivani_2018}), then a simple ratio of gamma ray-to-neutrino fluxes become insufficient.

-An observation of such a signal from a high-energy source would therefore complete the picture of hadronic emission in a high-energy SMBH jet, as hinted at by the recent IC170922 high-energy neutrino seen from the direction of the blazar TXS 0506-056.
-Depending on the measured value for the polarisation, we could discriminate between two scenarios based on the fact that proton-proton collisions lead to a much stronger polarisation signal than collisions of high energy photons on stationary protons.
+Depending on the measured value for the polarisation, we could furthermore discriminate between two scenarios based on the fact that proton-proton collisions lead to a much stronger polarisation signal than collisions of high energy photons on stationary protons.

 Furthermore, circular polarisation has recently been proposed as a signal of new physics \cite{Boehm:2017nrl,Elagin:2017cgu}.
 The polarisation produced by electroweak processes as described here is part of the background to such searches.
 Our result shows that this background is relatively small and almost independent of energy.
 Both are good news for new physics searches.